Point-to-Box Network for Accurate Object Detection via Single Point Supervision

 \section{Abstract}

 Object detection using single point supervision has received increasing attention over the years.
+However, the performance gap between point supervised object detection (PSOD) and bounding box supervised detection remains large.
 In this paper, we attribute such a large performance gap to the failure of generating high-quality proposal bags which are crucial for multiple instance learning (MIL).
 To address this problem, we introduce a lightweight alternative to the off-the-shelf proposal (OTSP) method and thereby create the Point-to-Box Network (P2BNet), which can construct an inter-objects balanced proposal bag by generating proposals in an anchor-like way.
 By fully investigating the accurate position information, P2BNet further constructs an instance-level bag, avoiding the mixture of multiple objects.
 Finally, a coarse-to-fine policy in a cascade fashion is utilized to improve the IoU between proposals and ground-truth (GT).
 Benefiting from these strategies, P2BNet is able to produce high-quality instance-level bags for object detection.
 P2BNet improves the mean average precision (AP) by more than 50\% relative to the previous best PSOD method on the MS COCO dataset.
 It also demonstrates the great potential to bridge the performance gap between point supervised and bounding-box supervised detectors.
 The code will be released at \url{github.com/ucas-vg/P2BNet}. \keywords{Object Detection, Single Point Annotation, Point Supervised Object Detection.}